Rottschaferanders/moonsock/README.md

 ```

 ## Send Message and Wait for It's Response
+The `send_listen` method will send a message and return the response for that specific message.
+To be clear, it does not return the next received response, it returns the first response that has an id that matches the id of the sent message.
 The `send_listen` method is async so it doesn't block the thread while waiting.
-This will send a message and return the response for that specific message.
-To be clear, it does not return the next received response, it returns the first response that has an id that matches the id of the sent message.
-An id should be set on the sent message or else the future might never yield.
+An id should be set on the sent message or else the future might never return.

 ```rust
 let temp_id = 42342;